 Each group has to choose a leader who will monitor and assign tasks for the members.
 The different task assignments are: to read a story (a fable, parable, anecdote), to pick out the dialogues that convey positive emotions, and to choose difficult words from the story.

 For vocabulary building, another member of the group will present the difficult words found in the story and will give the definitions while indicating the part of speech of each vocabulary word.
 These things are to be flashed onto a screen or simply to be written on the board.

 To involve the rest of the class, they are to use the words in a meaningful context.
 After reading the story, the leader will ask the rest of the class about the lesson they got from the selection.
-The preliminary activity will end with a thought of the day that is with relevance to the morale in the story.
+The preliminary activity will end with a thought of the day that is relevant to the morale in the story.

 Isn’t it an amazing opportunity for our learners to interact?
 Of course, the reading material to be used should fit the level and ability of the learners.

 2. Join the National Reading Month Activity